 With two storage elements per logic block, the XC3042 can provide up to 288 storage elements.
 Based on this estimate, the desired functions should fit into the device.
 Some caution is indicated for two reasons.
 First, the I/O count is very near the limit of the device.
-This could cause some routing congestion in the I/O area, making a higher pincount device a better choice.
-Second, high performance requires making the best use of a device's features.
+This could cause some routing congestion in the I/O area, making a higher pin-count device a better choice.
+Second, high performance requires making the best use of device features.
 The 32-bit bus may impose critical performance requirements.
-Only the XC3064 and XC3090 allow a 32 bit internal bus, based on the number of available Long Lines.
+Only the XC3064 and XC3090 permit a 32-bit internal bus, based on the number of available Long Lines.
 Choosing the XC3064 could address the I/O requirements as well as the performance needs.